cfpb/design-system/docs/components/buttons.md

         variation_description: Example below of buttons with icon on left and icon on right ("back" and "next")
         variation_code_snippet: ""
-      - variation_name: Animated icon
-        variation_description: Use an animated icon in a button to reassure the user that the action they are attempting to perform is functioning as intended.
-      - {}
     variation_group_description: Use icons consistently.
 Each icon should be used exclusively for one action.
 Icons appear to the left of the button text.
       Buttons that have “forward” actions have icons to the right of the text,